What Are Native Plants?

-Native plants—either you love them, hate them or don’t really know what they are.
+What are native plants?
+Either you love them, hate them or don’t really know what they are.
 If you fall into the latter category, don’t worry.
 Native plants are often hard to define.

 Many classify native plants as those that were here before nonindigenous people arrived.
 Some scientists and naturalists feel native plants are ones that have inhabited a region for thousands of years.
 And finally, many others narrow the definition of native plants to the local community or region where they live.

 If you look at all these definitions, you’ll notice a common thread.
 Native plants are ones that have been growing in a region for a long time.
 And they have historically provided a valuable source of food and shelter for insects, birds and wildlife in the area.
+Check out the top 10 plants for bees and pollinators.

 If you want to grow natives, there are a few basic principles you should know.
 First, make sure the plant you’ve selected will tolerate the existing growing conditions in your garden.